-How to Help Your Cranky Child
+How to Help Your Grumpy Kid

 I tried everything to stop this behavior.
 I sat patiently while he complained about dinner, showering, homework, and whatever else he was doing for the day.
 I tried stopping him before he could say anything and pointing out when he is doing this behavior so he could identify and work on stopping it.